kavyansh34/Implied-volatility-predictor/README.md

 ## Implied-volatility-predictor
 This project focuses on predicting the implied volatility (IV) of Ethereum (ETH) options.
 By leveraging high-frequency order book data and cross-asset information from Bitcoin (BTC), this model aims to provide accurate short-term IV forecasts.
 This README provides a comprehensive overview of the project, from feature engineering to model training and evaluation.

-## Features
+# Features
 This model's predictive power is built upon a robust set of engineered features designed to capture the complex dynamics of the cryptocurrency market.
 These features provide a multi-faceted view of market activity, enabling more accurate IV predictions.

-#Core Features
+# Core Features
-1)Realized Volatility: To capture recent price fluctuations, we calculate the rolling realized volatility over 10-second and 60-second windows.
+1) Realized Volatility: To capture recent price fluctuations, we calculate the rolling realized volatility over 10-second and 60-second windows.
 This is derived from log returns of the mid-price, providing a dynamic measure of market risk. 📈

-2)Ask-Bid Spread: The spread between the best ask and bid prices is a key indicator of market liquidity and transaction costs.
+2) Ask-Bid Spread: The spread between the best ask and bid prices is a key indicator of market liquidity and transaction costs.
 We compute the spread at multiple levels of the order book (levels 1 and 3) to gain a deeper understanding of market depth.

-3)Weighted Average Price (WAP): The WAP is calculated for levels 1 and 5 of the order book.
+3) Weighted Average Price (WAP): The WAP is calculated for levels 1 and 5 of the order book.
 This metric provides a more comprehensive view of the asset's price by factoring in both price and volume, offering a more stable price indicator than the mid-price alone.

-4)Order-Book Imbalance (OBI): OBI measures the directional pressure in the order book by comparing the volume of buy and sell orders.
+4) Order-Book Imbalance (OBI): OBI measures the directional pressure in the order book by comparing the volume of buy and sell orders.
 This is calculated for levels 1 and 5 and serves as a powerful predictor of short-term price movements.

-#Advanced Features
+# Advanced Features
-1)Lagged Features: To incorporate the influence of past market states on future volatility, we introduce lagged versions of key features.
+1) Lagged Features: To incorporate the influence of past market states on future volatility, we introduce lagged versions of key features.
 Specifically, we use 1-second, 5-second, and 10-second lags for both OBI and WAP, allowing the model to learn from historical patterns.

-2)ross-Asset Volatility: Given the high correlation between ETH and BTC, we incorporate the realized volatility of BTC as a cross-asset feature.
+2) ross-Asset Volatility: Given the high correlation between ETH and BTC, we incorporate the realized volatility of BTC as a cross-asset feature.
 This is calculated over a 60-second window and provides valuable context about the broader market sentiment.
 Lagged versions of this feature at 5-second and 10-second intervals are also included to capture delayed market reactions.

-#Machine Learning Model
+# Machine Learning Model
 At the heart of this project is the LightGBM (Light Gradient Boosting Machine), a high-performance gradient boosting framework.
 LightGBM is well-suited for this task due to its ability to handle large datasets with high efficiency and accuracy.

-Model Training and Validation
+# Model Training and Validation
 Cross-Validation: To ensure the model's robustness and prevent overfitting, we employ TimeSeriesSplit for cross-validation.
 This technique is specifically designed for time-series data, as it preserves the temporal order of observations.
 The data is split into 7 consecutive folds, with the model being trained on past data and validated on future data in each fold.

 Hyperparameters: The LightGBM model is configured with the following key hyperparameters: